Python Automation for Upstream Water Valve Tracing in Utility Network GIS

 • ArcGIS Pro 3.2+ or ArcGIS Enterprise 11.2+ with the Utility Network extension licensed and enabled.

-• Validated Subnetwork Tiers: Pressure zones must be explicitly defined, with consistent flow direction attributes (FlowDirection, SubnetworkName, or tier-specific domain codes).
+• Validated subnetwork tiers: pressure zones explicitly defined, with consistent flow-direction attributes (FlowDirection, SubnetworkName, or tier-specific domain codes) propagated through the network.

-• Connectivity Rules: Junction-to-edge and edge-to-edge rules must reflect physical installation standards (e.g., valves connect to mains, not directly to service lines).
-Misconfigured rules cause traversal algorithms to halt prematurely or bypass critical isolation points.
+• Connectivity rules that mirror physical installation standards — valves connect to mains, not directly to service laterals.
+Misconfigured connectivity rules cause the traversal engine to halt prematurely or bypass critical isolation points.

-Diagnostic tracing requires a schema-aware debugging methodology.
-The Utility Network trace engine evaluates connectivity through a directed graph representation of the underlying geodatabase schema.
-When traces return unexpected results, isolate the failure vector using the following diagnostic protocol:
+The Utility Network trace engine evaluates connectivity through a directed-graph representation of the underlying geodatabase schema.
+When a trace returns the wrong features — or none at all — isolate the failure vector in this order; the most common cause comes first.

-3. Validate Flow Direction Attributes: Upstream traversal depends on FlowDirection or SubnetworkName propagation.
-Run a targeted arcpy.un.Trace with trace_type="UPSTREAM" and include_barriers=True against a known-good test node.
-Compare the returned feature count against manual field verification.
+3. Validate flow-direction attributes.
+Upstream traversal depends on FlowDirection / SubnetworkName propagation.
+Run a targeted arcpy.un.Trace with trace_type="UPSTREAM" against a known-good test node and reconcile the returned feature count against manual field verification.

-The following Python implementation demonstrates a production-ready upstream valve isolation routine.
-It enforces schema-aware barrier logic, handles topology exceptions, and returns structured JSON-compatible output for downstream CMMS integration.
+The routine below executes a production-ready upstream valve isolation trace.
+It applies schema-aware barrier logic, handles geoprocessing exceptions, and returns a structured, JSON-serializable payload ready for downstream integration.
+Replace the workspace paths and starting OID with values from your environment.

 import arcpy